 For the correct operation of your computer with Windows 10 1803 as a server that shares folders and printers with other devices on the local network, you need to configure some network services and sharing options.

-All these settings and services we described in detail in the article Windows 10 not showing computers in network.
+We described all these settings and services in the detailed article Windows 10 not showing computers in network.

 In the Windows settings (on both computers), go to the Settings -> Network and Internet -> select your network connection (Ethernet or Wi-Fi) -> Change advanced sharing options.